-Q: I’m putting together my renewal package and I realize I have accumulated more than the required hours of CLE.
-Can I save any of these “extra” hours to use for my next renewal?
+Q: I have accumulated more than the required hours of CLE for my upcoming renewal.
+Can I use any of these “extra” hours for my next renewal?

 A: Yes.
-A CRP or RP may carry forward up to 3 hours of CLE (not Ethics) that were not used for the current renewal.
-Any hours carried forward must have been earned with the six months immediately preceding your previous renewal deadline.
-For example, if your renewal deadline is June 10, 2013, you may carry forward to the subsequent renewal CLE hours earned between January 10, 2013 and June 10, 2013 to the renewal for June 10th, 2015.
-Those CLE hours cannot be Ethics hours.
-The Ethics CLE hours must be earned within the current two year renewal period.
+A CRP or RP may carry forward up to 3 hours of CLE (not ethics) that were not used for the current renewal.
+Any hours carried forward must have been earned within the six months immediately preceding your previous renewal deadline.
+For example, if your renewal deadline is June 10, 2014, you may carry forward the extra CLE hours earned between January 10, 2014 and June 10, 2014 to your June 10th, 2016 renewal.
+Any hours carried forward cannot be ethics hours.
+The ethics CLE hours must be earned within the current two year renewal period.

-Q: I have some extra hours that fall within the six month window and I want to use them for my next renewal what do I need to do?
+Q: I have extra hours that fall within the 6 month window and I want to use them for my next renewal.
+What do I need to do?